Forehm/Messanger/README.md

 # Messanger
-A realization of the messanger this messanger uses an end-to-end encryption
+A realization of the messanger this messanger uses an end-to-end encryption but also uses a local network